 There will usually be data integration and post-closing issues for a buyer to consider.
 These will vary, depending on the structure of the sale and what the buyer intends to do with any data acquired.
-But most buyers will need to think about reviewing the data sets and deleting excess data; conducting IT and cybersecurity checks; analysing whether intended new data uses will require new data consent; notifying data protection regulators; and updating data processing arrangements.
+But most buyers will need to think about reviewing the datasets and deleting excess data; conducting IT and cybersecurity checks; analysing whether intended new data uses will require new consents; notifying regulators; and updating data processing arrangements.

-If the seller is transferring only part of a data set – for example, if the seller is retaining a product that is sold to certain customers only – there will be a logistical exercise in separating the relevant data.
+If the seller is transferring only part of a dataset – for example, if the seller is retaining a product that is sold to certain customers only – there will be a logistical exercise in separating the relevant data.
 If excess data is transferred, there is a risk of breaching data protection law; for example, the GDPR permits data to be processed only if it is ‘relevant and limited to what is necessary’.
-Provisions governing a data separation exercise are usually included in a transitional services agreement or migration plan.
+The data separation exercise is usually covered in a transitional services agreement or migration plan.

 The buyer will need to review the personal data it receives, to ensure compliance.
-In particular, it will need to delete irrelevant, excessive or out-of-date personal data, and if the seller is retaining data, it will need to ensure that it continues to process the data lawfully and delete any excess data.
+In particular, it will need to delete irrelevant, excessive or out-of-date data.
+If the seller is retaining data, it will need to ensure that it continues to process the data lawfully and delete any excess data.

-All parties should also delete data relating to the transaction itself, unless required to keep it by law or regulatory obligation.
-Both parties might also need to think about securely disposing of IT equipment that contains personal data; it is important that no personal data is compromised during that process.
+Both parties should consider deleting data relating to the transaction itself, unless required to keep it by law or regulatory obligation.
+They might also need to securely dispose of IT equipment containing personal data.

 The buyer will need to check that the IT systems it has acquired are secure.
-There is no ‘one size fits all’ for determining the appropriate level of security, but compliance with a security certification, for example the ISO 27001 series or NIST, and passing certain industry standard tests might be a good indicator of compliance.
-If a cyber breach occurs, any regulator will look at whether the business complied with industry standards – although that will not necessarily determine the level of any penalties, particularly if the standards in a particular sector are low or if there are indicators to suggest that compliance with a standard was not the whole IT security story.
+There is no ‘one size fits all’ for determining the appropriate level of security, but relevant factors might be compliance with a security certification, like ISO 27001 or NIST, and passing industry standard tests.
+If a cyber breach occurs, any regulator will look at whether the business complied with industry standards – although that will not necessarily determine the level of any penalties, particularly if the standards in a particular sector are low or if compliance with a standard was not the whole IT security story.

-The buyer might decide to appoint a cybersecurity consultant to review the new system.
-If so, it is worth remembering that any consultant reports might not attract privilege – so they might be disclosable to a court or regulator if a cyber breach occurs later on.
+The buyer should consider performing ongoing cyber diligence post-closing.
+If the buyer appoints a cybersecurity consultant for this purpose, any consultant reports might not attract privilege – so they might be disclosable to a court or regulator if a cyber breach occurs later on.
 This could be a problem if the report reveals multiple failings that are not fixed and are relevant to a later breach.
-Before commissioning a report, the buyer should clearly define the scope of work and consider how prepared it would be to implement any findings.
+Before commissioning a report, the buyer should clearly define the scope of work and consider how prepared it is to implement any findings.
 Consultants will often give ‘belt-and-braces’ recommendations, but the cost–benefit analysis for the buyer might not justify fixing all problems disclosed.
-All the more reason for lawyers and IT experts to work hand-in-hand to scope cybersecurity solutions.
+For these reasons, lawyers and IT experts should work together to review cybersecurity solutions.